risonakamo/bandcamp-album-randomiser/readme.md

 3. In Chrome's [extension settings](chrome://extensions/), choose "Load unpacked".
 4. Select the extension folder extracted from the zip.

+# See Also
+[BShuffle](https://github.com/risonakamo/bshuffle) is extension for random play songs while in a single album.

 # Developer Notes
 How to build